Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: How Risk Evolves in Time

 For clarity in the following discussion, we adopt the language of \emph{passage times}, also known as \emph{hitting} or \emph{exit times} \cite{karatzsas1988,yong1999}.
 Define a parameterized family of exit times with respect to process $\z(t)$ as

 where the infinum of the empty set is assigned to $\infty$.
-That is, $\tc[\z]_t$ refers to the first time (after $t$) that $\z(s)$ ``exits'' $D$.
+That is, $\tc[\z]_t$ refers to the first instant (at or after $t$) that $\z(s)$ ``exits'' $D$.
 For both $\Fz[\z]$ and $\tc[\z]_t$ we will drop the explicit $\z$ specification when the corresponding process is unambiguous.